brandonxiang/vue-template-iview/README.md

 This is a demo for micro frontend powerby vue-cli3.0 and iview.

 It is inspired by single-spa.
 However, single-spa is not the best solution for micro-frontend.
+It seens to be a meta frontend framework without the ability of independent deployment.
+Partically, how to seperate a huge spa system to independent web apps is the main problem.

 ## Project setup